paradigmshift/mozartreina/_posts/2012-07-25-unit-tests-lisp.md

 {% endhighlight %}
 </section>

 And voila!
-Integration ahs been achieved!
+Integration has been achieved!
 You can then take these two `.lisp` files and combine them to form one coherent system using [Quickproject]((http://xach.livejournal.com/278047.html).

 ### In Closing
 While my personal coding style is not anywhere near as test-centric as those found in the Test-Driven-Development and the afore-mentioned Agile and Extreme Programming movements, I do believe that testing has its place in the development of software, especially software that is intended for public use and that will be maintained and extended by other developers.